 The Amargosa River has often been called the crown jewel of the Mojave Desert.
 Its origins begin in the southern Great Basin desert in Nevada.
 The river meanders 200 miles, largely underground but surfacing to form life-giving oases near the communities of Shoshone, Tecopa, and through the Amargosa Canyon.
 It finally winds its way to ancient Lake Manly on the floor of Death Valley at 282 feet below sea level, the lowest point in the Western Hemisphere.
-While 26 miles of the river enjoys the federal wild and scenic designation, a recent land acquisition would allow 2 more miles near Shoshone to be added to the river with the opportunity to protect 2 additional miles contingent on future acquisitions.

 Because of geographic isolation caused by climate change, the river’s oases are the final aquatic refuges for many rare and endangered species that have survived here and speciated over the past 10,000 years.
 Species include the Amargosa vole, Amargosa Toad, the Amargosa pupfish, speckled dace, Amargosa niterwort, and 250 bird species, including the least Bell’s vireo and southwestern willow flycatcher.
 Overall there are approximately fifty unique species found only along the Amargosa.

 Burgeoning cities across the California-Nevada border have caused overdrawing of ground water in the Amargosa Valley.
 The effect is a decreased flow of the Amargosa River, causing negative impacts to this unique and fragile ecosystem and the communities and businesses that depend on it.
 In addition, the Amargosa River’s sensitive natural and cultural values are threatened by uncontrolled off road vehicle use.